oligopoly

 Oligopoly

-An oligopoly is a market structure dominated by a small number of firms.
+An oligopoly is a market structure dominated by a small number of large firms.
 These firms have significant market power and their actions are interdependent.
-This interdependence is a key characteristic of oligopolies, as the decisions of one firm can significantly affect the others.
+This interdependence is a key characteristic of oligopolies, as the decisions of one firm directly affect the others.

 Key Characteristics of Oligopoly